Insomnia and Addiction

 Self-medication with alcohol or drugs may help you fall asleep at first, as they disrupt the brain’s mechanism for regulating sleep and wakefulness.
 In the beginning, this disruption can help you to fall asleep, but it also reduces the quality of your sleep and interrupts the REM sleep cycle.
 This makes you more likely to wake in the middle of the night and experience insomnia as you try to get back to sleep.

-Our clinical experts can help you stop this cycle of disrupted sleep and develop healthier sleep habits.
+For members of our opioid or alcohol use disorder programs, our clinical experts can help you stop this cycle of disrupted sleep and develop healthier sleep habits.
 You don’t have to dread bedtime anymore.

 Eight hours a night can change your life